What is "The House Edge"?

 - Learn the best strategy for those games.
 Blackjack

-the more you expose yourself to the house edge.
-Slots are the worst
+make, the more you expose yourself to the house edge.
+One

-because they're played so quickly -- lots of bets in a short amount of
+are the worst because they're played so quickly—lots of bets in a

 - Take advantage of comps.
 The casino will give you

-play.
-You might as well take advantage of these freebies.
-See our page
+you play.
+You might as well take advantage of these

 - Quit while you're ahead.
 The odds are against you.
 The longer you play, the more likely you are to lose.
 Quitting while you're ahead is the only way to guarantee that you walk away a winner.